beling/book-pl/src/ch15-05-interior-mutability.md

 We create a variable `one_borrow` for the `RefMut<T>` smart pointer returned from `borrow_mut`.
 Then we create another mutable borrow in the same way in the variable `two_borrow`.
 This makes two mutable references in the same scope, which isn’t allowed.
-When we run the tests for our library, the code in Listing 15-23 will compile without any errors, but the test will fail:
+When we run the tests for our library, the code in listing 15-23 will compile without any errors, but the test will fail:

 ```text